 I am a Research Professor at Macromedia University.
 My research is quantitative-empirical, interdisciplinary, and problem-oriented.
 I do not limit myself to a particular domain or method but look across many domains and use different methods to address important problems.
 For example, I have studied topics such as forecasting, decision-making, advertising, leadership, health care, technology assessment, digital communication, public opinion, and election studies.

-I have published a number of research articles (including papers in International Journal of Forecasting, Journal of Behavioral Decision Making, Journal of Business Research, BMC Medical Informatics and Decision Making, Futures, and the Journal of Prediction Markets) and presented my work in several talks.
-My research focus is on the development of new forecasting methods that are simple to use, easy to understand, and thus can aid decision-making in the real world.
+My work got published in leading journals in various fields such as Public Opinion Quarterly, International Journal of Forecasting, Journal of Behavioral Decision Making, Journal of Business Research, PLOS One, Judgment and Decision Making, Journalism, or BMC Medical Informatics and Decision Making.
+I regularly present my work in invited talks and at academic conferences.
 Reports of my research have appeared in New Scientist, Deutsche Welle, Süddeutsche Zeitung, SZ Wissen, and n-tv.

-Together with Alfred Cuzán, Randy Jones, and Scott Armstrong, I am taking care of Polly, our parrot that does such a good job in forecasting U.S. Presidential Elections.
-Polly can be visited at www.pollyvote.com.
-I am also an Associate Editor of the Journal of Business Research and serve as the Prediction Markets Editor for Foresight – The International Journal of Applied Forecasting.
+From 2012 to 2014, I led the research focus Forecasting Politics at LMU’s Center for Advanced Studies.
+I am also taking care of Polly, our parrot that does such a good job in forecasting U.S. and German elections, and I serve as an Associate Editor for Foresight – The International Journal of Applied Forecasting.